scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDLAuditor.md

 * AKS cluster for ScalarDL Ledger
   * ScalarDL Ledger pod (2vCPU / 4GB)
   * Envoy proxy
-  * Monitoring components (if you deploy monitoring components such `kube-prometheus-stack`)
+  * Monitoring components (if you deploy monitoring components such as `kube-prometheus-stack`)
   * Kubernetes components
 * AKS cluster for ScalarDL Auditor
   * ScalarDL Auditor pod (2vCPU / 4GB)
   * Envoy proxy
-  * Monitoring components (if you deploy monitoring components such `kube-prometheus-stack`)
+  * Monitoring components (if you deploy monitoring components such as `kube-prometheus-stack`)
   * Kubernetes components

 With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability, as mentioned in [Create at least three worker nodes and three pods](#create-at-least-three-worker-nodes-and-three-pods-per-aks-cluster).
 And remember, for Byzantine fault detection to work properly, you cannot deploy your application pods on the same AKS clusters as the ScalarDL Ledger and ScalarDL Auditor deployments.

-However, three nodes with at least 4vCPU / 8GB memory resources per node is a minimum environment for production.
-You should also consider the resources of the AKS cluster (for example, the number of worker nodes, vCPUs per node, memories per node, ScalarDL Ledger pods, and ScalarDL Auditor pods) which depend on your system's workload.
-In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should consider the maximum number of pods on the worker node to decide on the worker node resources.
+However, three nodes with at least 4vCPU / 8GB memory resources per node is the minimum environment for production.
+You should also consider the resources of the AKS cluster (for example, the number of worker nodes, vCPUs per node, memories per node, ScalarDL Ledger pods, and ScalarDL Auditor pods), which depend on your system's workload.
+In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should consider the maximum number of pods on the worker node when deciding the worker node resources.

 ### Create node pools for ScalarDL Ledger and ScalarDL Auditor pods